bax-energy/terraform-provider-ohdear/README.md

 }
 ```

-For more examples, refer to the [documentation](https://registry.terraform.io/providers/integrations/ohdear).
+For more examples, refer to the [documentation](https://registry.terraform.io/providers/bax-energy/ohdear/latest/docs).

-## Usage

-Detailed documentation for the Ohdear provider can be found [here](https://registry.terraform.io/providers/integrations/ohdear).

 ## Contributing